CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/1-intro.md

 To prove that is $ε$ negligible security proof must answer these questions

 1. Is ciphertext indistinguishable from random?
-2. Does trapdoor of keywords other than challenge keyword reveal information on challenge ciphertext?
+2. Do trapdoors of keywords other than challenge keyword reveal information on challenge ciphertext?
-3. Is trapdoor of challenge keyword simulabile?
+3. Is the trapdoor of challenge keyword possible to simulate?

 <img src="./../images/image-20200912164104621.png" alt="image-20200912164104621" style="zoom: 33%;" />